 Understanding the climate parameters of a place is essential to designing an efficient, effective, and healthy building with comfortable outdoor spaces.
 Knowing where the sun will be throughout the day during, different times of the year, helps designers plan for good daylight in space while avoiding heat gain and glare.
 Knowing the high and low temperatures will inform how much heating and cooling a space will need.
 Knowing where the winds are coming from and how strong they are can help designers determine if natural ventilation is a good option for the building design and the best locations for outdoor social spaces.
-Knowing how much snow and precipitation might affect the site will not only impact the structural and landscape designs, but will also indicate if rainwater collection could be an effective strategy to help reduce
+Knowing how much snow and precipitation might affect the site will not only impact the structural and landscape designs, but will also indicate if rainwater collection could be an effective strategy to help reduce the amount of potable water used.

 The climate in Escondido is characterized by winters that are long, cool, and partly cloudy and summers that are short, warm, and arid.
 Average temperatures range from the mid 40's to the mid 80's, with temperature rarely dipping into the 30s or up to the 90s.
 Most of the rain falls October to April with February typically being the wettest month.
 The average rainfall is less than 12 inches per year and no snowfall is expected.
 Mild winds come from the west most of the year, but during the winter months, stronger winds will come from the east.
+The Escondido Education Center is unique in its surroundings in that it may feel more of a heat island effect due to the extent of the asphalt parking area and the concrete walkways surrounding the buildings.
+This Center would benefit from additional trees to create more of a shade canopy to combat this effect.